ketaro/socket_lesson/README.md

 For our exercise, we only care about reading, so we'll just send empty lists for the other arguments.

+You may have noticed another thing that was added in that example -- If select says our socket is ready to receive data but recv() doesn't return any data, it probably means our socket has been disconnected.

-Another great things about select.select() -- we can treat our keyboard input (sys.stdin) like we do a socket and it will let us know when a user has enter new data on the keyboard.
+Another great thing about select.select() -- we can treat our keyboard input (sys.stdin) like we do a socket and it will let us know when a user has enter new data on the keyboard.

 Update the code you've written to also listen for input from sys.stdin, only when we get data from that input source, we want to send it to our server socket.